-Goal-based investing, also known as Target based investing or Goal-driven investing has been into a lot of buzzes lately.
+Goal-based investing, also known as Target based investing or Goal-driven investing has been into a lot of buzz lately.
 The name itself defines this investing strategy.

 However, still many investors do not know what exactly is a goal-based investment and how to pursue it.
 In this post, I’ll try to answer the most frequently asked questions regarding goal-based investing.
 Here are the topics that we’ll discuss today:

 - What is a goal-based investing?

 - How is goal-based investing different from traditional investing?

 - Why goal based investing is the key to long-term success?